Code-Institute-Submissions/letter-bee/README.md

 * **JavaScript files**\
 As discussed in [Peer Tests](#people_holding_hands-peer-tests), my approach to creating my JavaScript files was slightly naïve.
 Once the play functionality was working, I simply copied it over to the learn.js file and amended.\
 Once I realised my mistake, I did try to clean up some of the duplication and moved some common functionality into the config.js file.
 Further attempts to clean this up can be seen in the features-one-page branch.
-However, my use of methods within a main object made this particularly tricky to untangle without completely starting from scratch.
+However, my use of methods within a main object made this particularly tricky to untangle without completely starting from scratch (hence my revert-to-old branch).
 And so, this one is having to go in the 'lessons-learnt' file!

 * **REM font-sizes**\
 I have consistently used rem for font-sizes throughout (a lesson-learnt from my MS1!).
 However, it was only towards the very end of my project that I learnt about using an HTML font-size of 62.5% (further explained in this [Engage interactive article](https://engageinteractive.co.uk/blog/em-vs-rem-vs-px)) to keep the 1.6rem = 16px relationship.\